Cray-HPE/docs-csm/operations/kyverno/Kyverno.md

 Kyverno can be used to scan existing workloads for best practices, or can be used to enforce best practices by blocking or mutating API requests.

 Kyverno enables administrators to do the following:

 * Manage policies as Kubernetes resources.
 * Validate, mutate, and generate resource configurations.
 * Select resources based on labels and wildcards.
-* Block non-conformant resources using admission controls, or report policy violations.
+* Block nonconforming resources using admission controls, or report policy violations.
 * View policy enforcement as events.
 * Scan existing resources for violations.